 Is My Broker License Good in All States?

 Some states do allow real estate agents and brokers to have license reciprocity, but it depends on your residency and the state in which you intend to launch a brokerage.
-Find out more about real estate license reciprocity and check with each state for additional rules.

 What Does a Broker Make?